ApryseSDK/PDFNetWrappers/README.md

 ## How can I build wrappers for PDFNet 6.9?

 The master branch supports PDFNet 6.10.
-In order to build wrappers using PDFNet 6.9, please use the following command to clone 6.9.0 branch instead:
+In order to build wrappers using PDFNet 6.9 and under, please use the following command to clone 6.9.0 branch instead:

     git clone -b 6.9.0 --single-branch https://github.com/PDFTron/PDFNetWrappers # Git the code.